 Supporting Employee Culture

-Although job sites and social media are attempting to broaden the job search pool, online efforts can’t hold a candle to in-person interaction.
+Job sites and social media are attempting to broaden the job search pool.
+However, online efforts can’t hold a candle to in-person interaction.
 The above research from Hubspot reports that 77 percent of surveyees prefer in-person interactions to less personal forms of communication, as it allows them to read a person’s body language and facial expressions.

 And from a hiring standpoint, this preference for personal contact makes sense.
 There is an inherent element of risk present with every new hire.
 Employee turnover means wasted time, resources, and manpower—naturally, it’s in any business’s best interest to get it right the first time.